Haxos/RES_Labo-HTTPInfra/README.md

 Warning : when copying the config files above from the base image, it was saved in UTF-16 LE encoding.
 After copying back these files to our image, Nginx had problems parsing them.
 We had to convert them back to UTF-8.

 We removed some ports mapping from our docker-compose.yml file so that we cannot access our Apache and Express containers without going trough the reverse proxy.

+Because we use docker compose, unlike in the webcasts we don't need to specify manually the ip addresses of the Apache and Express containers.
+In our config files we use the hostnames assigned by docker-compose instead, which gives us more robustness.